ProticM/vue-gridmultiselect/README.md

 ## Getting Started and Documentation

-Detailed documentation can be found [here](https://proticm.github.io/vue-gridmultiselect/).
+Detailed documentation and demos can be found [here](https://proticm.github.io/vue-gridmultiselect/).

 #### Custom Heading